Seppo007/OpenGL_on_SDL/README.md

 # OpenGL_on_SDL
-Learning OpenGL with upon a SDL basement
+Learning OpenGL upon a SDL basement